Polypants/threejs_tutorial/README.md

 So now we can see our ball, with the light coming in a little bit from the side.
 It looks 3D, but it would be better if we could see it from different angles.

-## Setting up OrbitControles
+## Setting up OrbitControls

-`OrbitControles` is a package made for Three.js to set up basic click and drag controls for a scene.
+`OrbitControls` is a package made for Three.js to set up basic click and drag controls for a scene.
 After the camera code, add the following code to initialize the controls.

 ```
 var controls = new OrbitControls(camera);